MarcelBecker1/reverseproxy/README.md

 ## What i want to figure out

 - Do we actual need one Server and then seperate smaller game entities?
 GameServers in normal servers doesn't really make sense
+- Do we have proxy then the matchmaking servers (multiple), proxy keeps track of matchmaking servers and matchmaking servers have game servers
+-> isnt that just 2 reverse proxies with load balancing?

 ## Start with